top of page

 Our home is located in Georgetown Texas and my kennel is devoted to preserving the original working traits of the German Shepherd Dog.
 All of my time and focus is devoted to raising these wonderful dogs.

 I personally have owned several breeds of dog ranging from the tiny Poodle to the colossal Newfoundland.
 I've always shared my home with at least one canine, but have been training dogs since the age of seven; handling canines has always been natural for me.
 I received my first German Shepherd, by the name of Buck, at the age of ten and absolutely fell in love with him.
-My family and I would raise Buck for about 3 years before he went on to become a Police K-9.
+My family and I would raise Buck for about 20 months before he went on to become a Police K-9.
 I admired everything about the breed; their intelligence, loyalty, and of course their gorgeous good looks.
 After importing my first GSD in 2008, my passion for these dogs only continued to grow and my obsession for the breed formed!

 My philosophy is to keep the breed as the founder, Max von Stephantiz, created, to "Make sure the German Shepherd Dog remains a working dog."
 I select dogs with a strong desire to work for the handler, stable nerves, alertness, and soundness.
 I do NOT want to produce hectic, weak nerved dogs with overly insane drives that so many modern bloodlines are becoming.
 It is for this reason I have chosen to breed in strictly old Czech/Slovak and German working lines that I trustThese bloodlines have consistently produced hard working, biddable dogs.
 They tend to bond strongly to their handler or family and protect their property relentlessly.
 I also love how these dogs are stable in public and have incorruptible character.
 My litters are not the result of just "putting two dogs together".
 Each litter is carefully planned after years of researching generations of information and first hand experience behind the parents and pedigree to ensure they are a good match.